 The Braille system also had important cultural effects beyond the sphere of written culture.
 Its invention later led to the development of a music notation system for the blind, although Louis Braille did not develop this system himself (Jimenez, et al., 2009).
 This development helped remove a cultural obstacle that had been introduced by the popularization of written musical notation in the early 1500s.
 While music had previously been an arena in which the blind could participate on equal footing, the transition from memory-based performance to notation-based performance meant that blind musicians were no longer able to compete with sighted musicians (Kersten, 1997).
 As a result, a tactile musical notation system became necessary for professional equality between blind and sighted musicians (Kersten, 1997).

 Braille radically enhanced blind people’s autonomy and changed cultural understandings of blindness.
 But the emergence of Braille did not depend solely on the technical evolution of tactile reading; it also required the societal acceptance of blind people as valuable enough to merit a separate reading system.
 New tools of accessibility are always shaped by their social contexts, but they also shape social conditions in turn.
-The success of Braille was not limited to the practical advantages of tactile reading; its enduring significance was in providing blind people broader access to culture and concomitant gains in social status.
-The Braille system was both a consequence and a cause of changing attitudes to disability, and its development shows that accessibility and acceptance are always intertwined.
+The Braille system’s success was both a consequence and a cause of changing attitudes to disability, and its story shows that accessibility and acceptance are always intertwined.

 Bullock, J. D., & Galst, J. M. (2009).
 The Story of Louis Braille.
 Archives of Ophthalmology, 127(11), 1532. https://doi.org/10.1001/archophthalmol.2009.286.